Meteor (film): Production

 Theodore R. Parvin received the idea for the story from a Saturday Review article by Isaac Asimov about a meteor hitting a major city in the United States.
-Parvin hired Edmund H. North to write the screenplay, who took further inspiration from the Massachusetts Institute of Technology's Project Icarus.
-However, Ronald Neame and Sean Connery disliked both North's script and a rewrite by Steven Bach, and so hired Stanley Mann to completely re-write the screenplay.
+Parvin hired Edmund H. North to write the screenplay, and North took further inspiration from the Massachusetts Institute of Technology's Project Icarus.
+However, Ronald Neame and Sean Connery disliked both North's script and a rewrite by Steven Bach, so Stanley Mann was hired to completely re-write the screenplay.
 This led to a Writers Guild of America dispute over whether North should be credited as a co-writer.

-During the writing of the North's first draft, Parvin secured financing and investment from the Shaw Brothers Studio, Warner Bros.
-Pictures, Nippon Herald Films, and American International Pictures.
+During the writing of North's first draft, Parvin secured financing and investment from the Shaw Brothers Studio, Warner Bros.
+Pictures, Nippon Herald Films and American International Pictures.
 The film was an American International Pictures co-production with the Shaw Brothers Studio in British Hong Kong. $2.7 million of the budget came from AIP.

 Neame cast Natalie Wood as Tatiana because she was the daughter of Russian immigrants, and she worked with George Rubinstein to perfect a Leningrad accent.
-Alec Guinness, Yul Brynner, Rod Steiger, Maximilian Schell, Peter Ustinov, Eli Wallach, Telly Savalas, Theodore Bikel, Richard Burton, and Orson Welles were each considered for the role of Dr. Dubov.
-Donald Pleasence was cast for the role, and filmed a few scenes as the character.
-However, he departed the production in order to work on the film Sgt.
+Alec Guinness, Yul Brynner, Rod Steiger, Maximilian Schell, Peter Ustinov, Eli Wallach, Telly Savalas, Theodore Bikel, Richard Burton and Orson Welles were each considered for the role of Dr. Dubov.
+Donald Pleasence was cast for the role and filmed a few scenes as the character.
+However, he departed the production to work on the film Sgt.
 Pepper's Lonely Hearts Club Band.
-He was replaced by Brian Keith, who had been cast as General Adlon and was replaced in that role by Martin Landau.
+He was replaced by Brian Keith, who had been cast as General Adlon.
+Keith was replaced in that role by Martin Landau.
+Another reason why Brian Keith was chosen to play the role of Dr. Dubov was that he could speak fluent Russian.

-Principal photography took place from October 31, 1977, to January 27, 1978, mainly at MGM Studios in Culver City, California, with some location filming in Washington, D.C., St. Moritz, Switzerland and Hong Kong.
+Principal photography took place from October 31, 1977, to January 27, 1978, mainly at MGM Studios in Culver City, California, with some location filming in Washington, D.C., St. Moritz, Switzerland, and Hong Kong.
 The release date was scheduled for June 15, 1979, but it was pushed back to October 19 due to special effects reshoots after special effects director Frank Van der Veer was fired.

 Special effects

-With most of the special effects budget already expended by Van de Veer (whose work was not usable, and subsequently discarded), William Cruise and Margot Anderson were hired to reshoot all of the special effects for what money remained.
-They were also fired, and replaced by Paul Kassler and Rob Balack, who were asked to complete the special effects, again, with what money remained in the budget (and just two months before the film's release).
-In order to complete the film on time, Kassler and Balack re-used footage from the 1978 disaster film Avalanche, filmed the Hong Kong "tidal wave" scene in an improvised water tank in Los Angeles using cardboard cutouts of buildings, and used 22-inch-long nuclear missile satellite miniatures that were far too small for effective filming.
+Veteran effects artist Frank Van de Veer's work was deemed unusable and subsequently discarded, and William Cruse and Margo Anderson were hired to reshoot as many special effects as possible with what money remained in the special effects budget.
+They were also fired and replaced by Paul Kassler and Rob Balack, who were asked to complete the special effects, again with the remaining budget and just two months before the film's release.
+To complete the film on time, Kassler and Balack reused footage from the 1978 disaster film Avalanche, filmed the Hong Kong "tidal wave" scene in Los Angeles in an improvised water tank using cardboard cutouts of buildings, and used 22-inch-long nuclear missile satellite miniatures that were far too small for effective filming.

-Prop designer John Zabrucky, who had previously only worked in television, provided props for the film.
+Prop designer John Zabrucky, who had previously worked only in television, provided props for the film.